use caseofficial ogbuilds guide

 The bottleneck moved from writing to reviewing

 When generation gets cheap, every other step downstream gets more expensive in proportion.
-An engineer who used to open two PRs a day now opens six, because the agent does the typing — but each of those PRs still needs a human to read it, and the human didn't get six times faster.
+An engineer who used to open two PRs a day now opens six, because the agent does the typing.
+Each of those PRs still needs a human to read it, and the human didn't get six times faster.
 The queue grows, review becomes the constraint, and the constraint is staffed by your most senior people, which is the most expensive place for a bottleneck to live.

 What AI slop actually looks like in a diff